pordonez/loopback-url-based-access-control/README.md

 This repository serves as a sample implementation for URL-based access control using LoopBack.

-### Concept Elaborated
+### Concept
 [As described in the LoopBack controlling data access documentation](http://docs.strongloop.com/display/public/LB/Controlling+data+access), LoopBack categorizes operations against models according to access type as follows: read, write, execute.
-The objective is for URL or path level access control.
-To meet this objective, the following concepts are conceived.
+To meet URL or path level access control requirement, the following concepts are defined.

 ######Access Levels
-Two levels of access are conceived as follows:
+Two levels of access are defined as follows:

 1. Read level - Enables a particular user to perform read and execute operations on a model instance identified by its URL.